Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Or in week one, I want you to rest 60 seconds, in week two, I want 45 seconds, in week three, I want 30 seconds.

-It is just generally used for a specific objective only: improved fatigue tolerance or muscular endurance.
+It is just generally used for a specific objective only: improved fatigue tolerance or work capacity or muscular endurance.

 This type of training in general isn’t used as much as others.
 Therefore, it isn’t all that practical most of the time, and you don’t see it manipulated as regularly as other variables.